Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Introduction

-where $K$ is the effective sample size of experience data sampled by the behavior policy (more details in Section \ref{sec:alg}), $H$ is the length of the horizon, $\alpha$ is the smoothness parameter of the Bellman operator (e.g. H\"{o}lder index), $\kappa$ is defined in \eqref{distribution-shift}, and $\tilde{\cO}(\cdot)$ hides some log factors.
+where $K$ is the effective sample size of experience data sampled by the behavior policy (more details in Section \ref{sec:alg}), $H$ is the length of the horizon, $\alpha$ is the smoothness parameter of the Bellman operator, $\kappa$ is defined in (\ref{distribution-shift}), and $\tilde{\cO}(\cdot)$ hides some constant depending on state-action space and a polynomial factor in $D$.

-We compare our results with several related results in existing work on FQE with function approximation (see Table \ref{comparison-table}): (1) \citet{pmlr-v119-duan20b} only consider the linear function approximation, which can be restrictive in practice; (2) \citet{zhang2022off} consider general nonlinear function approximation, but they require the third-time differentiability, which is not applicable to neural networks with non-smooth ReLU activation; (3) \citet{nguyen2021sample} consider neural networks with ReLU activation, but they do not take any low-dimensional structures of the state-action space into consideration.
+We compare our results with several related works in Table \ref{comparison-table}.
+Both \citet{pmlr-v119-duan20b} and \citet{zhang2022off} consider parametric function approximation to the Q-function: \citet{pmlr-v119-duan20b} study linear function approximation, and \citet{zhang2022off} assume third-order differentibility, which is not applicable to neural networks with non-smooth activation.
+On the other hand, \citet{nguyen2021sample} use feed-forward neural networks with ReLU activation to parametrize nonparametric Q-functions, but they do not take any low-dimensional structures of the state-action space into consideration.
 Therefore, their result suffer from the curse of dimension $D$.
-Moreover, they characterize the distribution shift with the absolute density ratio between the experience data distribution and the visitation distribution of target policy, which is strictly larger than our characterization in terms of the restricted $\chi^2$-divergences.

-As can be seen from our comparison, our result significantly improves over existing results.
-We consider neural networks with ReLU activation, and the estimation error is mostly governed by the intrinsic dimension $d$ and a tighter distribution shift characterization, which better justifies the the empirical success of deep FQE in high dimensions.
+Moreover, they characterize the distribution shift with the absolute density ratio between the experience data distribution and the visitation distribution of target policy, which is strictly larger than our characterization in restricted $\chi^2$-divergences.
+As can be seen from our comparison, our result improves over existing results.
+Moreover, since CNNs have been widely used in deep RL applications and also retain state-of-the-art performance \citep{mnih2015human,pmlr-v139-fujimoto21a}, our consideration of CNNs is a further step of bridging practice and theory.